 A DMV suspension of a driver’s license is temporary.
 It will not void your license like a revocation.
 An Adams County driver’s license can be reinstated following a suspension once the problem has been fixed.
 The failure to pay an out of state speeding ticket, or child support, might result in a Colorado driver’s license

 DMV Hearing Notice for a Probationary License – Be Careful with the 7 Day Notice

 Your best chance to challenge the loss of your driver’s license and get a Probationary License is at your DMV hearing.
 This notice has a seven day expiration, so you must act quickly to request your DMV hearing.
-Call the best DMV Probationary lawyers at the O’Malley Law Office at 303-731-0719 today.
+Call the best DMV Probationary lawyers at O’Malley and Sawyer, LLC at 303-731-0719 today.
 We will help keep you driving with a Probationary License.